 9 tips for picking the best mattress

 - May is the best time to buy a mattress: According to Consumer Reports, the mattress industry rolls out new products in June.
-In other words, by late May, around Memorial Day, most stores clear their inventory of older models.
+In other words, by Memorial Day, most stores clear their inventory of older models.
 Keep in mind, though, that some mattresses feel different during different months.
-For example, in Montana (where I live), if the temperatures outside dips below freezing, my memory foam mattress feels as stiff as a board until I add body heat and give it a few minutes to soften.
+For example, in Montana (where I live), if the temperature outside dips below freezing, my memory foam mattress feels as stiff as a board until I add body heat and give it a few minutes to soften.

 - Cutting corners will cost you: During my first mattress shopping experience eight years ago at Ikea, I only spent $100.
 I was on a college student budget, so I went with the cheapest option.
 Today, I think it would be comparable to this model.
 I still shudder when I think about the nights I spent tossing and turning on something that felt about as comfortable as the bunk beds in my parents’ RV.
 I blame this mattress, which I slept on for about a year, for ruining my relationship with Ikea.

 - Take your sweet time: One-third of your life will be spent sleeping.
 Keep that statistic top of mind when you're mattress shopping for your specific needs.
 With so many models to test, it can be time-consuming.
 But, when you consider how much time you will spend on it, you won’t feel so bad for spending three consecutive weekends on the hunt.